Sometimes we can get stuck on our healing journey.

 My Experience with Thiamine

-After feeling great with my dietary changes and supplements, I hit a wall.
-I should mention that I was working hard at that time at my day job as a medication safety pharmacist and spending every evening, weekend, and day off researching and writing the Hashimoto’s patient guide, starting a blog, and answering people’s questions.
+As I mentioned earlier, after feeling great with my dietary changes and supplements on my road to Hashimoto’s remission, I hit a wall.
+I should mention that I was working hard at that time at my day job, as a medication safety pharmacist.
+I spent every evening, weekend, and day off researching and writing the Hashimoto’s patient guide (that eventually became Hashimoto’s: The Root Cause), starting a blog, and answering people’s questions.

-I had already been eating a Paleo diet, and my digestion was 90% better, but I continued to struggle with my adrenals, energy levels, and blood pressure.
-Sometimes my blood pressure would be as low as 90/60!
+I had already been eating a Paleo diet, and my digestion was 90 percent better, but I continued to struggle with my adrenals, energy levels, and blood pressure.
+Sometimes my blood pressure would be as low as 90/60 mmHg!
 My doctor would wonder how I was even walking!

 A few days after starting thiamine, my energy began to bounce back, my blood pressure normalized, and I was able to reduce my dose of Betaine with Pepsin, which I had been taking to help me digest proteins.